lerwine/LTEToolkit/SimplePaletteQuantizerModLTE/README.md

 This contains source code which was taken from a Code Project Article and Modified as a class library.
 A bug was discovered in the Octre quantizer, which I fixed using locking and thread-safe collections from the LTEToolkitLibrary C# project.

+Summary of modifications:

+- Changed root namespace from "SimplePaletteQuantizer" to "Erwine.Leonard.T.Toolkit.SimplePaletteQuantizer" to make it uniform with the rest of the solution.

 Original source code information
 --------------------------------